Table of Contents

 2.3 How to Delete Rows

 First, ensure that no filter is applied to your list.

 Select a cell in the row you want to delete, right click and select Table / Delete.
 Similarly, drag a selection over several rows to delete multiple rows at once.

 Do not select the entire Excel row.
-Your selection should fit within the table itself.
+Your selection should fit within the table itself (inside the blue rectangle).

 - Download the installation file: visit our home page and fill the form to download the setup file.
 If you have already requested a trial or purchased a full license, you have also received a download link by email.

 - Launch the installer XlSyncSetup.msi.
 If you have already installed a trial before and need to install your purchased license, you need to uninstall and reinstall.